eclipse/xtext/xtext-website/documentation/102_domainmodelwalkthrough.md

 # {{page.title}} {#domain-model-walkthrough}

 In this tutorial we will implement a small domain-specific language to model entities and properties similar to what you may know from Rails, Grails or Spring Roo.
-The syntax is very suggestive :
+The syntax is very suggestive:

 ```domainexample
 datatype String